 Super Mario Sunshine is a 3D platformer developed by Nintendo EAD and published by Nintendo for GameCube in 2002.
 During a holiday visit to sunny Isle Delfino, Mario is arrested for mysterious acts of vandalism perpetrated across the entire island by a shadowy individual that has assumed his identity.
 After being released from lockup, Mario must use a new water-spraying backpack named F.L.U.D.D. to wash away the harmful sludgy graffiti covering Isle Delfino and liberate the island's guardian Shine Sprites.

-Although the basic gameplay of Super Mario Sunshine hews closely to the 3D platforming template established in Super Mario 64, the presence of F.L.U.D.D. adds several new moves to Mario's repertoire, such as spraying objects with water and the ability to temporarily hover in mid-air.
+Although Super Mario Sunshine's gameplay is heavily influenced by its ground-breaking predecessor Super Mario 64, the addition of of F.L.U.D.D. brings several new moves to Mario's repertoire, such as spraying objects with water and the ability to temporarily hover in mid-air.
 Sunshine marks the first instance of pre-rendered cutscenes in a Mario title; the game also features the debut of Bowser Junior, who is introduced as Bowser's son during the course of the story.

 Super Mario Sunshine was a critical and commercial success upon its release, having sold 5.5 million copies as of June 2006.
-However, some critics took issue with the mechanical "gimmicks" of using F.L.U.D.D. and riding Yoshi, as well as the game's finnicky camera system.
+However, some critics took issue with the "gimmicks" of using F.L.U.D.D. and riding Yoshi, as well as the game's finicky camera system.

-Sunshine is very similar to its predecessor Super Mario 64 not just in terms of core gameplay, but also in structure and progression.
+Sunshine is very similar to Super Mario 64 not just in terms of core gameplay, but also in structure and progression.
 Players explore a series of discrete fully 3D platforming stages, each connected by a central hub world.
 The primary goal of the game is to earn collectible items known as Shine Sprites by fulfilling various objectives in each stage called Episodes.
-Shine Sprites can be collected in other ways, such as gathering special Blue Coins scattered around Isle Delfino; after a particular story event, Mario can redeem ten Blue Coins at Delfino Plaza's Boathouse for one Shine Sprite.
-Besides triggering story events, players can also unlock new stages and abilities for Mario by collecting a sufficient number of Shine Sprites.
+Shine Sprites can be collected in other ways, such as gathering special Blue Coins scattered around Isle Delfino; Mario can redeem ten Blue Coins at Delfino Plaza's Boathouse for one Shine Sprite.
+Players can unlock new stages and abilities for Mario by collecting a sufficient number of Shine Sprites.

 Mario can enlist the aid of Yoshi in certain stages after he is rescued during a story event.
 When riding Yoshi, he can eat enemies, fruit, and even birds.
 After eating fruit, Yoshi can spit juice from the fruit.
 This juice can dissolve large orange blocks, which are obstacles blocking certain secret areas.
 The juice can also turn enemies into platforms.
 Based on the type of fruit, the color and effect of the juice are different.